 What type of flooring do you have?
-Uprights are generally better performers on carpeting.
-But if you're set on getting a canister vacuum to clean your wall-to-wall carpeting or a lot of area rugs, choose a model that works well for this type of flooring.
-Most canister vacuums work great for bare floors.
+Most canister vacuums work great for bare floors, while uprights are generally better performers on carpeting.
+But if you're set on getting a canister vacuum to clean your wall-to-wall carpeting or a lot of area rugs, choose a model that either has a powered on/off brushroll or one that has a dedicated powered attachment for carpet.

 Is pet hair an issue?
 Look for canister vacuums that offer special attachments designed to ease pet-hair cleanup, such as a pet-hair brush or an attachment with rubber fingers that helps grab pet hair from soft surfaces.
 Crevice tools are useful for reaching corners and crevices where hair tends to build up, and standard upholstery brushes can help remove pet hair from furniture.

 Does anyone in your home suffer from allergies?
 A canister vacuum with HEPA allergen filtration is best for allergy sufferers.
 HEPA filtration traps particles down to 0.3 microns in size, keeping them from exiting via the vacuum's exhaust.
 That will leave behind less dust, debris and pet dander that can aggravate allergy symptoms.